Rigid toric matrix Schubert varieties: Acknowledgement

 \section{Acknowledgement}

 This is part of the author’s Ph.D. thesis, written under the supervision of Klaus Altmann and published online at Freie Universit\"at Berlin Library.
-The author thanks Berlin Mathematical School for the financial support.
+The author would like to thank Berlin Mathematical School for the financial support.